 30-60-90 mins/tooth/appointment

 A complex procedure necessary for saving a tooth in a state of decay, root canal treatment is very often what is needed to cure toothaches.
-When the infection spreads throughout the tooth, it is necessary to hollow it out and fill it up with antibiotics.
+When the infection spreads throughout the tooth (pulpitis), it is necessary to hollow it out and fill it up with antibiotics.
 This procedure takes more than one visit, usually around three.

 Root canal treatments are one of the more advanced tools of conservative dentistry, aimed at keeping your tooth functioning for as long as possible.
 During a root canal treatment procedure, the inside of the tooth is removed, essentially killing the tooth, but reinforcing it, making sure it keeps good and can be in the mouth properly fulfilling its function for as long as a decade, depending on the circumstances.
 This is a last ditch effort to save the tooth, and is frequently the last procedure used before a tooth extraction becomes inevitable.